copy/gdbprofiler/Readme.md

 Rich man's profiler
 ===================

-This is a fork of https://github.com/ygrek/ocaml-gdb.
+This is a fork of https://github.com/ygrek/ocaml-gdb, a gdb-based profiler for native OCaml programs.
 Support for writing cpuprofile files has been added, which can be viewed in Chromium's dev tools (press F12).

 ![Bottom Up](https://i.imgur.com/smIR1tZ.png)